aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/task-notes/_index.md

 ---
-title: Create Project Task Java – Task Notes with Aspose.Tasks
+title: Add and Manage Task Notes with Aspose.Tasks for Java
 linktitle: Task Notes Management in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to create project task java and manage task notes using Aspose.Tasks for Java.
 Follow this step‑by‑step guide to add task notes efficiently.